AashishTangnami/incident-reporting/README.md

 5. **Security**
    - Admin authentication and role-based access.
    - Only authorized admins can update incident statuses or dispatch units.

----

-## 📁 Project Structure (Suggested)